eddyystop/feathers-service-verify-reset/README.md

 - Checking that values for fields like email and username are unique within `users` items.
 - Hooks for adding a new user.
-- Send another email address verification, routing through your email or SMS transports.
+- Send another email address verification notification, routing through your email or SMS transports.
 - Process an email address verification from a URL response.
-- Process an email address verification from an SMS notification.
+- Process an email address verification after an SMS notification.
-- Send a forgotten password reset, routing through your email or SMS transports.
+- Send a forgotten password reset notification, routing through your email or SMS transports.
 - Process a forgotten password reset from a URL response.
 - Process a forgotten password reset from an SMS notification.
 - Process password change.